Installation

 To help protect your authentication forms from being spammed by bots, it is recommended that you use

-filter on all of your authentication routes.
+the auth-rates filter on all of your authentication routes.
 This can be done with the following

 filter setup: